The Iron Giant: Development

-The origins of the film lie in the book The Iron Man (1968), by poet Ted Hughes, who wrote the novel for his children to comfort them in the wake of their mother Sylvia Plath's suicide.
+The origins of the film lie in the novel The Iron Man (1968), by poet Ted Hughes, who wrote it for his children to comfort them in the wake of their mother Sylvia Plath's suicide.
 In the 1980s, rock musician Pete Townshend chose to adapt the book for a concept album; it was released as The Iron Man: A Musical in 1989.
-In 1991, Richard Bazley, who later became the film's lead animator, pitched a version of The Iron Man to Don Bluth while working at his studio in Ireland.
+In 1991, Richard Bazley, who later became the film's lead animator, pitched a version of The Iron Man to Don Bluth while working at Bluth's studio in Ireland.
 He created a story outline and character designs but Bluth passed on the project.
-After a stage musical was mounted in London, Des McAnuff, who had adapted Tommy with Townshend for the stage, believed that The Iron Man could translate to the screen, and the project was ultimately acquired by Warner Bros.
-Entertainment.
+After a stage musical was mounted in London, Des McAnuff, who had adapted Tommy for the stage with Townshend, believed that The Iron Man could translate to the screen, and the project was ultimately acquired by Warner Bros.
+Pictures.

-In late 1996, while developing the project on its way through, the studio saw the film as a perfect vehicle for Brad Bird, who at the time was working for Turner Feature Animation developing Ray Gunn.
+During development of the project in late 1996, the studio saw it as a perfect vehicle for Brad Bird, who was working on Ray Gunn for Turner Feature Animation.
 Turner Broadcasting had recently merged with Warner Bros. parent company Time Warner, and Bird was allowed to transfer to the Warner Bros.
 Animation studio to direct The Iron Giant.
-After reading the original Iron Man book by Hughes, Bird was impressed with the mythology of the story and in addition, was given an unusual amount of creative control by Warner Bros.
-This creative control involved introducing two new characters not present in the original book, Dean and Kent, setting the film in America, and discarding Townshend's musical ambitions (who did not care either way, reportedly remarking, "Well, whatever, I got paid").
-Bird would expand upon his desire to set the film in America in the 1950s in a later interview:

-The Maine setting looks Norman Rockwell idyllic on the outside, but inside everything is just about to boil over; everyone was scared of the bomb, the Russians, Sputnik — even rock and roll.
-This clenched Ward Cleaver smile masking fear (which is really what the Kent character was all about).
-It was the perfect environment to drop a 50-foot-tall robot into.

-Ted Hughes, the original story's author, died before the film's release.
-His daughter, Frieda Hughes, saw the finished film on his behalf and loved it.
-Townshend, who stayed on as the film's executive producer, enjoyed the final film as well.
+After reading Hughes's novel, Bird was impressed with the mythology of the story.
+He was given an unusual amount of creative control by the studio, which allowed him to set the film in the United States and create the characters Dean and Kent, which were not in the book.
+Bird explained that he wanted to set the film in 1950s America because society was about to "boil over" with fear of the Russians, atomic bombs and even rock and roll.
+He felt this context of pervasive fear was "the perfect environment to drop a 50-foot-tall robot into."
+Bird discarded Townshend's idea for the film to be a musical, although Townshend stayed on as the film's executive producer.
+(Note: Attributed to multiple references:) Ted Hughes died before the film's release, but his daughter, Frieda Hughes, saw the film on his behalf and loved it.